JeffersonLab/smoothness/README.md

 Check the [Release Notes](https://github.com/JeffersonLab/smoothness/releases) to see what has changed in each version.

 ### Demo Install
-This application requires a Java 17+ JVM and standard library to run, plus a Java EE 10 application server (developed with Wildfly).
+This application requires a Java 17+ JVM and standard library to run, plus a Jakarta EE 10 application server (developed with Wildfly).
 Use the Docker Compose quickstart to automate the setup of the app, else manually:

 1. Install service [dependencies](https://github.com/JeffersonLab/smoothness/blob/main/deps.yaml)
 2. Download [Wildfly 37.0.1](https://www.wildfly.org/downloads/)